-- MMOs attended the pre-sail brief, which eliminated confusion regarding timing and sequence of events.
-MMOs did not present during the brief; however, monitoring topics such as the MSAT training and Navy watchstanders were included in the official brief.
-It is recommended that this continue to be done in the future. - Once MMOs embarked on the Navy ship, the Commanding Officer (CO) and Executive Officer (XO) were briefed on the specifics of the monitoring.
-This was done as soon as possible and eliminated confusion.
-MMOs explained the JAX MMPA and ESA permit requirements and importance of environmental compliance as rationale for the MMO embark.
+- MMOs attended the pre-exercise brief with the IMPASS team, which eliminated confusion regarding timing and sequence of events.
+MMOs presented the purpose of their monitoring during the brief and cleared up confusion about their intentions.
+MMOs explained the VACAPES MMPA and ESA permit requirements and importance of environmental compliance as rationale for the MMO embark.
 This information was received well by the CO and XO.
-It is recommended that a meeting with the XO and CO continue to be a priority shortly after boarding the ship. - Coordination for this event went fairly smoothly and we were able to work out getting on the ship for the necessary time to complete the monitoring associated with the event.
-Need to continue to improve pre-planning coordination between operators and MMOs to ensure that monitoring opportunities and data gathering is maximized.
+It is recommended that this continue to be done in the future. - Coordination for this event went fairly smoothly and we were able to work out getting on the ship for the necessary time to complete the monitoring associated with the event.
+Need to continue to improve pre-planning coordination between operators and MMOs to ensure that monitoring opportunities and data gathering are maximized.